|

 - Examples

-[for Anguilla, dependent state, one record for island
+[for Anguilla, dependent state, island and colony are separate records]

-- Note: The island and colony of the same name
+- Note: Island nation located on island of the same name

 are coextensive.
 Columbus sighted it in 1493.
 Settled